How Much Does It Cost to Soundproof a Room?

 What you’ll pay depends on the soundproofing materials you use and whether it's just the walls that need soundproofing or if there’s other work that needs to be done, such as soundproofing windows or the ceiling.

 There are many soundproofing materials that can be used.
 Some items, such as carpeting and textured wall panels or acoustic tiles, are quite easy to install.
-Some common soundproofing materials, such as spray foam insulation, may need to be applied by a professional, but the foam itself is quite affordable — less than $3 per square foot.
+Some common soundproofing materials, such as spray foam insulation, may need to be applied by a professional, but the foam itself is quite affordable — between $1 and $3 (CAD 1.33 and CAD 4) per square foot.

 How Much Does It Cost to Soundproof a Wall?

 The cost to soundproof a wall depends on the material used.
 Acoustic tiles are very effective at dampening sound.
-They cost around $10 per 20-inch by 20-inch tile.
+They cost around $5 (CAD 7) per 4-inch by 4-inch tile.
 A layer of soundproofing drywall is comparatively cheap.
-Sheets of drywall are around $40 each, and they’re easy to install.
+Sheets of soundproof drywall are around $40 to $60 (CAD 50 to CAD 80) each, and they’re easy to install.
 Hanging drywall is a job that some moderately experienced DIYers can do themselves.
 The relative affordability of the materials means that even if you make mistakes, you won't end up spending too much to fix them.

 Is Soundproofing Worth the Money?